Unskilled Jobs Draw Migrants, Changing Face Of Small Towns Across America

 For instance, they need more English language teachers and they have fewer pop quizzes for the students who need lots of remedial help.
 The school also simply needs more space.

 On Tuesday, voters will decide on a $107 million bond project for Dumas Independent School District, to which Cactus belongs.
-It includes a brand new elementary school for Cactus, in part, to accommodate all the recent immigrant children.
+It includes a brand-new elementary school for Cactus, in part to accommodate all the recent immigrant children.
 The bond package is expected to pass.

 "The elementary school is a center of pride in this community, a kind of jewel," Funderburg says proudly.

 One might expect locals to oppose a tax increase to educate migrant kids born thousands of miles away.
-After all, this is Donald Trump country — he won Moore County by 75 percent.
-The president wants fewer low-skilled immigrants like these, whom he says compete with Americans for jobs and drive down wages.
+After all, this is Donald Trump country — he won Moore County by 75%.
+The president wants fewer low-skilled immigrants like these, who he says compete with Americans for jobs and drive down wages.

-But Trump's anti-immigrant rhetoric clashes with economic reality out here in the hardworking panhandle.
+But Trump's anti-immigrant rhetoric clashes with economic reality out here in the hardworking Panhandle.

 Most of the 3,200 residents of Cactus work at the massive JBS Cactus Beef Plant, located across the highway from the elementary school.
 It's one of the largest meat processing plants in the nation.
 Cattle trucks arrive all day and all night; refrigerated trailers depart carrying ribeyes, fajitas and hamburger.
 The 3,000-plus workforce is overwhelmingly immigrant.
-The town of aging mobile homes even has its own mosque and Halal meat market.
+The town of aging mobile homes even has its own mosque and halal meat market.

-The meatpacker is a magnet for immigrants because of its payscale as well as the language classes, medical benefits and subsidized housing the company offers.
-And with a turnover rate of 70 percent, they're always hiring.
+The meatpacker is a magnet for immigrants because of its pay scale as well as the language classes, medical benefits and subsidized housing the company offers.
+And with a turnover rate of 70%, it is always hiring.

 JBS also pays application fees for certain employees seeking U.S. citizenship.
 On this night, a handful of current and former employees have come to the nearby Cactus Nazarene Ministry Center to prep for the naturalization exam.

-"Question number nine: George Washington was a general in the Vietnam War," says a volunteer instructor.
+"Question No. 9: George Washington was a general in the Vietnam War," says a volunteer instructor.
 "Nope.
 Which war?"
-The students rifle their papers for the correct answer.
+The students look through their papers for the correct answer.

 "The Revolutionary War!"